BBVA/kvm/README.md

       -td                                        \
       --privileged                               \
       -v /path_to/image_file.qcow2:/image/image  \
-      -v /lib/modules:/lib/modules               \
-      -v /var/run:/var/run                       \
       -e AUTO_ATTACH=yes                         \
       bbvainnotech/kvm:latest
 ```

 ### Using more than one interface for the container (and the VM)

-Before running the container, it is needed to create the networks first:
+Before running the container, it is needed to create the networks:
 ```
 $ docker network create --driver=bridge network1 --subnet=172.19.0.0/24
 $ docker network create --driver=bridge network2 --subnet=172.19.2.0/24